Thanks for checking out hansottsen.com!

 Scroll down for photos and more music!

-Check out the latest album by mPhaka featuring
+Check out my latest album with mPhaka featuring

 Karl Hunter, Hans Ottsen, Danny Connell, & Tyler Hammond